 Dried cranberries — Speaking of what works, if you’re using white chocolate chips then you absolutely must also use dried cranberries!
 The two just go together.
 Like Bert and Ernie (can you tell how old my kids are?).

-Fast — With just 10 minutes of prep and 10 minutes to bake, making cookies from scratch just doesn’t get any easier!
+Quick — With just 10 minutes of prep and 10 minutes to bake, making cookies from scratch just doesn’t get any easier!

-Keeps easily — I keep these in an airtight container on the counter for up to 7 days.
+Keeps well — I keep these in an airtight container on the counter for up to 7 days.
 You could also keep them in the fridge as well if you prefer.
 See below for freezing instructions.

 Here’s How you Make Them